A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Methodology and Convergence Proof

-To solve the problem for finding the supporting baseline, we use optimization method mainly based on variation and convex optimization\cite{Dazhong,Boyd}.
-Let $f(x) \ge 0$ be a known function, the problem of finding the supporting baseline curve of $f(x)$ is equivalent to finding a function $g(x)$ that tightly approaching the point-wise infimum of $f(x)$ while maintaining the global trend of its lower bound.
+To solve the problem for finding the best Cutting Curve, we use optimization method mainly based on variation and convex optimization\cite{Dazhong,Boyd}.
+Let $f(x) \ge 0$ be a known function, the problem of finding the Cutting Curve curve of $f(x)$ is equivalent to finding a function $g(x)$ that tightly approaching the point-wise infimum of $f(x)$ while maintaining the global trend of its lower bound.
 This can be viewed as the following optimization problem:

 Converting (\ref{opt}) into standard form, we get:

 This is an optimization problem with inequality constraints.
 To solve the problem, one can construct an Lagrange Slack Function by adding functional-styled weights to each factor and constraints